 Sadly, it would seem that our communities are facing a very challenging winter period of increasing COVID positive cases.
 I can assure you that as a school we will continue to do our very best to minimise risk, continue to educate our children either at school or during isolation periods, and support all our families.

 CLICK TO READ > Information Table re.
 Coronavirus - what to do if........

 Mask policy in school

 You will know that we now have a face mask policy in place at school.
-Students MUST wear a face mask when travelling to and from their lessons only.
+Students MUST wear a face mask when travelling to and from their lessons, and we strongly advise that they are worn in lessons alongside national directive.
 Our students have responded very sensibly and maturely to this request, this term.
 Please ensure that your child leaves home with a mask in their school bag and their equipment for learning each day.
 Those students caught without a face mask on will be sanctioned.

 Masks on school transport

 By law all students must wear their mask on buses for the whole of their journey.
 See the latest guidance for parents/guardians from the DfE: https://www.gov.uk/government/publications/what-parents-and-carers-need-to-know-about-early-years-providersschools-and-colleges-during-the-coronavirus-covid-19-outbreak/what-parents-and-carers-need-to-know-about-earlyyears-providers-schools-and-colleges-in-the-autumn-term#face-coverings

 Please note that visitors to John Ferneley are permitted strictly by appointment only, and only when your visit is essential.

 If you are visiting, with an appointment, please make sure that:

 - You sign in on arrival using the track and trace form provided OR our NHS app QR code check-in.